 Founded in the wake of the 2008 housing market crash, the company offers solutions to mortgage lenders and servicers, and has recently been in high-growth mode, expanding its operations 540% in the last three years.
 Such growth brings added security concerns, and the company had committed to a number of investments in information security, including the new CISO role.
 Its board members understanding of cybersecurity, however, had been limited.

 Two years into the CISO’s tenure — thanks to strong executive support, close working relationships with key business peers, and frequent communication with the board — it’s all hands on deck in managing cybersecurity.
 “In my career, I've experienced boards and CEOs that really treat cybersecurity as an 'I have to do this once a year' type of thing.
 They tick the box, and there's not much more involvement,” the CISO said.
 “The company that I'm at right now, it's a 180 from that.”

-As noted in a forthcoming Mimecast survey of CISOs, many companies now recognize that strategizing on cybersecurity must be a board-level priority.
+As noted in Mimecast's Behind the Screens: The Board’s Evolving Perceptions of Cyber Risk eBook, many companies now recognize that strategizing on cybersecurity must be a board-level priority.
 In-depth interviews about perceptions of cyber risk at the C-suite and board levels underscored the need for security and technology leaders to clearly communicate cyber risk and the critical role cybersecurity strategy plays in business operations in order ensure ongoing board support.